jeffrey-xiao/in-the-loop/README.md

 - Use Firebase DB for live information updating
 - Web App can be built off of Angular, Meteor, etc.
 - Beautiful design!
 Bootstrap!
 Semantic UI!
 - Mobile android app if possible?
-Watch apps?
+Watch Apps?
 - Very fast backend to periodically scan the web for new things.
-Possibly written in Python, Ruby, or PHP.
+Possibly written in Python, Ruby (broken on Windows), Node.JS, or PHP.
 C++ might be too difficult.
-Are there event hooks for news aggregators?
+Are there event hooks for news aggregates?